 Formerly known as food stamps, SNAP stands for Supplemental Nutrition Assistance Program, a federal government food-aid program that provides assistance to food-insecure individuals.
-Eligibility for the program is dictated by household income, and benefits are calculated based on the number of people relying upon that income.
-Those enrolled in SNAP receive a monthly stipend loaded onto a payment card—much like a credit card—and can use this money to buy food products from most food retailers.
+Eligibility for the program is based on household income, and the benefit amount also takes into account the number of people relying upon that income.
+Those enrolled in SNAP receive a monthly stipend loaded onto a payment card — much like a credit card.
+This stipend can be used to buy food products from most food retailers.

 What is SNAP Outreach & How does it work?

 The SNAP Outreach Program sends Maryland Food Bank outreach workers to strategic community centers, faith-based organizations, and residential housing facilities to help eligible Marylanders sign up for SNAP benefits.
-Our outreach workers aim to make the process as easy as possible, helping individuals to complete applications, gather the necessary documentation and submit materials to the Department of Social Services.
+Our outreach workers aim to make the process as easy as possible, helping individuals to complete applications, gather the necessary documentation, submit materials to the Department of Social Services, and assist with recertification.